All Episodes

 They don't believe it's real.

-They get that success happens to them and they're so convinced that they don't deserve it, and it isn't gonna last that they don't live it because they're afraid they're gonna lose it anyway.
+That success happens to them, and they're so convinced that they don't deserve it and it isn't going to last that they don't live it because they're afraid they're going to lose it anyway.

 So they go ahead and throw it away early rather than suffer the loss of losing it.